redkite-labs/redkitecms-docs/book/change-theme.rst

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_09.jpg

-redkite-labs.com website has more slots than the current template, so I must add some new slots to the overriding template:
+Old alphalemon.com website had more slots than the current template, so I had to add some new slots to the overriding template:

 .. code:: jinja